jennaepstein/MUSA550-finalproject/_posts/2021-12-21-exploratory-analysis.md

 ---

-## Population Density
+## Population & Population Density
 To gain a better understanding of where major centers of population are situated throughout the city, I pulled data from the US Census using cenpy to obtain the total population estimate and land area for each tract.
+I first grouped population by borough and charted the total population in each.
+Bronx has the highest total population.

+<div id="NYC_boros_total_population_barchart"></div>

-I then calculated a new variable for population density:
+To get a more normalized measure of population, I calculated a new variable for population density:
 >Population_Density = Total_Population/AREALAND

 <div id="NYC_population_density_hist"></div>